 411 tip: If permitted, you can even do this one at home!

 Downhill skiing or cross country skiing can either be done at organized ski area destinations or in the case of x-country, you can always head out on natural trails or make your own trails.
-Check ski, snow and snowboard reports
+Check ski, snow and snowboard reports before heading out.

 411 tip: Don’t forget sunscreen for your face!
 March Break is usually sunny!
 It’s a change from the long grey winter.
 Even though the temps are chilly, the sun is still capable of doing harm.